 - Identify features common to all cells

-- Contrast the composition and size of prokaryotic and eukaryotic cells
+- Compare and contrast prokaryotic cells and eukaryotic cells

 Cells fall into one of two broad categories: prokaryotic and eukaryotic.
-The single-celled organisms of the domains Bacteria and Archaea are classified as prokaryotes (pro = before; karyon– = nucleus).
-Animal cells, plant cells, fungi, and protists are eukaryotes (eu = true).
+The predominantly single-celled organisms of the domains Bacteria and Archaea are classified as prokaryotes (pro– = before; –karyon– = nucleus).
+Animal cells, plant cells, fungi, and protists are eukaryotes (eu– = true).

 Components of Prokaryotic Cells